Fancy Ducks vs Fancy Geese

 She's insisting at this time that a knob television is the only thing she wants for Christmas, despite the fact that she understands that knob televisions do not even show over-the-air television in 2021 when all of our television broadcasts are digital.

 I think this is something that you must and should honor, and I cannot wait to hear the song.
+This is you performing the song that is written by Grace, correct?

-Yeah, I think this is this nom TV that she's imagining is just going to be on display in her room with the gray static on the screen like the front window of artists television access on Valencia Street in my childhood.
+Yeah, I think this is this knob TV that she's imagining is just going to be on display in her room

 We love

-our Nob TVs,
+our Nob TVs.

-we bow down
+We bow down

-before nob
+before Nob

 Wow.